Core

 Return the transition probability from state u to state v

-If there is no outgoing edge from u to v, returns 0 :type u: :param u: Origin of the weight to find :type v: :param v: Target of the weight to find :return:
+If there is no outgoing edge from u to v, returns 0 :type u: str :param u: Origin of the weight to find :type v: str :param v: Target of the weight to find :rtype: float :return:

 out_degree(u, weight=None)[source]

 Returns the number of outgoing edges if weight is none.
-Else returns the sum of the weight of outgoing edges :type u: :param u: State to count weight :type weight: :param weight: “p” returns sum. :return: Sum or count of weights of outgoing edges
+Else returns the sum of the weight of outgoing edges. :type u: str :param u: State to count weight. :type weight: Optional[str] :param weight: “p” returns sum. :rtype: float :return: Sum or count of weights of outgoing edges.

 in_degree(v, weight=None)[source]

 Returns the number of entering edges if weight is none.
-Else returns the sum of the weight of entering edges :type v: :param v: Target state to count weight :type weight: :param weight: “p” returns sum. :return: Sum or count of weight of entering edges
+Else returns the sum of the weight of entering edges. :type v: str :param v: Target state to count weight. :type weight: Optional[str] :param weight: “p” returns sum. :rtype: float :return: Sum or count of weight of entering edges.

 is_stochastic(tol=1e-12)[source]

-Returns True if the chain is stochastic :type tol: :param tol: Optional Tolerance :return: True if chain is stochastic
+Returns True if the chain is stochastic. :type tol: float :param tol: Optional Tolerance. :rtype: bool :return: True if chain is stochastic.

 normalise()[source]